zmalone/chef-web-docs/source/get-started-with-chef-analytics/linux/get-notified-when-chef-client-runs/2/_index.md

 ## 2. Create a notification

+[CALLOUT rhel/platform-logos/chef-analytics.svg,networks/workstation.png] Connect to the Chef Analytics web interface from your workstation.

 Now you're ready to create a notification.
 From the Chef Analytics home page, click on **Notifications**.
 Then click **+** and then **E-mail**.

 ![Adding an email notification](chef-analytics/add-email-notification.png)